Implement a Custom Virtual Agent Integration

 5. If you're setting up an integration with a SIP backchannel or custom telephony connection, click Next and skip to step 10 in this section.

 7. Select the TTS Vendor you want to use with your custom integration.
-The options are the vendors that CXone Cloud TTS currently supports.
+The options are the vendors that CXone Cloud TTS Hub currently supports.

 8. Under Transcription Options, select speech-to-text service you want to use.